Elexa Bahr

-Elexa Marie Bahr Gutiérrez (born 16 May 1998) is a professional footballer who plays as a forward for Italian Serie A club Genoa.
+Elexa Marie Bahr Gutiérrez (born 26 May 1998) is a professional footballer who plays as a forward for Ninja A-League side Western Sydney Wanderers.
 Born in the United States, she plays for the Colombia women's national team.
 She represented Colombia at the 2022 Copa América Femenina, where the Colombians finished as runner-up, as well as the 2023 FIFA Women's World Cup.
 She has previously represented Honduras at under-20 level.

 Club career

-High school and college career

 Bahr attended Buford High School in her hometown and the University of South Carolina in Columbia, South Carolina.

-Racing Féminas

 In 2020, Bahr signed a professional contract with Spanish club Racing Féminas, which currently plays in the Segunda División Pro; the second level of league competition for Spanish women's football.

-Deportivo Cali

-Elexa Bahr was announced as a reinforcement for Deportivo Cali ahead of the 2022 Copa Libertadores Femenina on August 25, 2022.
+Bahr was announced as a reinforcement for Deportivo Cali ahead of the 2022 Copa Libertadores Femenina on 25 August 2022.
 She debuted on September 17 against Olimpia in the friendly tournament, Copa Ídolas 2022, with a goal.
 Her team went on to win the tournament in the final against Atlético Mineiro which also included the hometown rival, América de Cali.

-América de Cali

-It was announced on January 25, 2023, that Bahr had signed for rivals América de Cali ahead of the 2023 season.
+It was announced on 25 January 2023, that Bahr had signed for rivals América de Cali ahead of the 2023 season.
 She made 17 appearances for the club and scored six goals, helping the club to win the first stage of league play.

-Racing Louisville

-It was announced on January 18, 2024 that Bahr had signed a two-year deal with Racing Louisville through the 2025 NWSL season.
+It was announced on 18 January 2024 that Bahr had signed a two-year deal with Racing Louisville through the 2025 NWSL season.

-América de Cali (loan)

 In January 2025, Racing Louisville announced the season-long loan of Bahr to former club América de Cali.

+In September 2025, Bahr signed a two-year contract with Italian club Genoa.